Cork as insulating material

 The cork oak has a feature that distinguishes it significantly from other plants: its bark forms quickly and at a thickness seen in no other tree.
 To avoid harming the tree, the bark is stripped by hand and then processed to make cord boards as insulating material.

-The bark is crushed first of all in order to make ready-for-use insulating material from the cork bark harvested from the tree approx. every 10 years.
+First, the bark is crushed in order to make ready-for-use insulating material from the cork bark harvested from the tree approx. every 10 years.
 The crushed cork is then roasted, and the waxy elements in the bark bind together.
 The organic polymer suberin found in the cell walls melts under pressure to form a natural paste.
 This is how the cork boards are produced with their typical brown colour.
 The blocks are then cut to size, calibrated and the dust is removed.
 This results in completely oblong level boards with different diameters that are very easy to install in the outer walls.